 - Open spigots to allow a small, continuous drip to prevent freezing pipes—open cabinet doors to allow heat to get to uninsulated pipes under sinks and appliances near exterior walls.

 - Move your vehicles inside a garage, if possible.
 Never leave a vehicle running with the garage door closed.

 If a blizzard traps you on the road

 - Turn on hazard lights and hang a distress flag from the vehicle antenna.
 Remain in your vehicle where rescuers are most likely to find you.
 Do not set out on foot unless you can see a building close by where you know you can take shelter.
 Remember that a building may seem close, but be too far to walk in deep snow.

-- Run the engine and heater about 10 minutes each hour to help stay warm.
+- Run the engine and heater for about 10 minutes each hour to help stay warm.
 When the engine is running, open an upwind window slightly for ventilation.
 Periodically clear snow from the exhaust pipe.

 - Exercise to maintain body heat, but avoid overexertion and sweating.
-In extreme cold you can use seat covers, road maps, floor mats, etc. for insulation.
+In extreme cold, you can use seat covers, road maps, floor mats, etc., for insulation.
 Huddle with other passengers to share body warmth.

 - Take turns sleeping.
 One person should be awake at all times to signal rescue crews.